FrontEndFoxes/kitchen-sune/src/recipes/nigerian-jollof-rice.md

 ## Author

-This recipe was contributed by Ireti Ogedengbe, via Chief Lola's Kitchen.
+This recipe was contributed by Ireti Ogedengbe.